New student information

-(ALL NEW GRADUATE STUDENTS) New graduate student orientation, 2:30 - 8 p.m. in the Multipurpose Room of the Swain Student Activities Center.
+Tuesday, August 12: NEW GRADUATE STUDENT ORIENTATION (graduate school), 2:00 - 8 p.m. in the Multipurpose Room of the Swain Student Activities Center.
 Note that participation is strongly recommended for all new graduate students and mandatory for new Graduate Teaching Assistants (GTAs).
 Be sure to register at the graduate student orientation web page.
-NOTE: this webpage has not yet been updated for 2014.

-(INTERNATIONAL STUDENTS ONLY) International student orientation, 9 a.m. - 2 p.m. in the Chao Auditorium, Ekstrom Library.
+Thursday, August 21: NEW INTERNATIONAL STUDENT ORIENTATION (INTERNATIONAL STUDENTS ONLY), 9 a.m. - 2 p.m. in the Chao Auditorium, Ekstrom Library.
 (Details to be announced.)

-(ALL NEW GRADUATE STUDENTS) ) Departmental orientation for new graduate students in Spanish and French, 2 – 4 p.m. in Humanities 202.
+Thursday, August 21: NEW GRADUATE STUDENT ORIENTATION (departmental), 2 – 4 p.m. in Humanities 202.
 NOTE: THIS ORIENTATION IS MANDATORY FOR ALL STUDENTS WHO ARE NEW TO THE SPANISH MA PROGRAM.
-Orientation will be followed by a reception for new graduate students in the Arts and Sciences, hosted by the dean of the College of Arts and Sciences, 4 - 5:30 p.m. in the Lutz Hall atrium.
+Orientation will be followed by a reception for graduate students in the Arts and Sciences, hosted by the dean of the College of Arts and Sciences, 4 - 5:30 p.m. in the Lutz Hall atrium.

 IN ADDITION, NEW GRADUATE TEACHING ASSISTANTS (GTAs) MUST ATTEND THE FOLLOWING: